What is the Mentoring Program?

 - Raise the youth's self-esteem and outlook on life

 The Partners Organization Provides:

-Free or low cost activities and life skills workshops twice a month
+- Free or low-cost activities and life skills workshops

-Our Jr. Partners are referred to us by various outside agencies.
-They are children who need a positive and stable adult role model in their lives.
+-Our mentees are referred to us by various outside agencies.
+They are children, ages 7-17, who need a positive and stable adult role model in their lives.

 2021 was a great year for the Mentoring Program and here are just a few of our accomplishments: